Mika Kobayashi on stage with KAMUI performers, at Japan Expo 2024. Pictures by Ryunako.

 We have a question for you all, do you watch anime?
 If so, what are your favorite titles?

 Hiromi Matsumura: On the plane to Paris I watched the great new Gegege no Kitarou movie titled "Kitarou Tanjou: Gegege no Nazo" which tells the story of Medama-Oyaji when he was still alive.
-Despite the image we may have of Medama-Oyaji, the film shows that he loveds his son deeply.
+Despite the image we may have of Medama-Oyaji, the film shows that he loves his son deeply.
 The whole story of Kitarou's parents was well written, it really moved me.

 Yu Sato: When I was younger I loved Katsuhiro Otomo's AKIRA movie, I was watching it every single day (laughs).